 - Boys wishing to study French, German or Spanish at GCSE are expected to have been learning their chosen language(s) for at least one year.
 If boys have not studied any of these languages prior to arrival, they will not be required to study a Modern Language.

-- ESL (English as a Second Language) teaching takes place for those boys who need extra English tuition in addition to their chosen GCSE subjects.
-In some instances, boys whose first language is not English may take the English as a Second Language IGCSE, as advised by the School.
+- Some ESL (English as a Second Language) teaching takes place for those boys who need extra English tuition in addition to their chosen GCSE subjects.
+In some instances, boys whose first language is not English may take the English as a Second Language IGCSE, as advised by the school.